Djalcoding/system-gauges.rs/README.md

 The colors are defined by your Terminal Environment.

 ## Notes
-- The script currently as linux support as it uses termion, (it should also work on Mac-OS but it hasn't been tested)
+- The script currently only has Linux support as it uses termion, (it should also work on Mac-OS but it hasn't been tested)